water32/pxf/automation/README.md

 make OFFLINE=true
 ```

-Note: if you get an error saying that the jar does not exist, ensure that you have
+Note: If you get an error saying that the jar does not exist, ensure that you have
 a) installed the PXF server, and
 b) only have 1 jar file inside `/usr/local/pxf/application/`